Sanjay6388/Real-Time-Collaborative-White-Board/README.md

 Use the following commands to initialize the project and install the required dependencies:
 Initialize npm (this creates a package.json file) npm init -y

 ## Install the necessary dependencies
-npm install express socket.io
+npm i express socket.io

 ### Install development dependencies like nodemon for hot reloading
-npm install --save-dev nodemon
+npm i -D nodemon

 ## 3. Run the Project
 npm run dev